-If the frequencies of mast years in Hessen and WNP (where wood warbler populations are currently nearly stable and stable, respectively) increased from the current 0.23 and 0.25, respectively, to 0.5 (i.e., mast every other year such as in Jura and BNP), population growth rates would drop to 0.961 and 0.936, respectively (Figure 4c).
-Under this scenario, a 21% increase in reproduction after nonmast years or a 39% increase in reproduction after mast years would be required in WNP to compensate for the predicted increase in mast frequency.
-In Hessen, a 17% increase in reproduction after nonmast years or a 19% increase in reproduction after mast years would be required (Figure 4c), but the available local reproductive estimates may be less robust because these are based on only four breeding seasons (Figure 1).
-In Jura and BNP, where mast years are already occurring almost every second year and where populations are declining (Figure 4c), it would require 12% and 27% increases in $F{after\ nonmast}$ or 18% and 32% increases in Fafter mast, respectively, to reach stable population trends.
-With the current reproduction, $\lambda$ of the Jura population would reach 1 if the frequency of mast years decreased to 0.3 (one mast every 3 years), while the population in BNP would continue to decline even if the frequency of mast years decreased to 0.1 (one mast every 10 years; Figure 4c).
+If the frequencies of mast years in Hessen and WNP (where wood warbler populations are currently nearly stable and stable, respectively) increased from the currently 0.23 and 0.25, respectively, to 0.5 (i.e., mast every other year like in Jura and BNP), population growth rates would drop to 0.961 and 0.936, respectively (Figure 4c).
+Under this scenario, a 21% increase in reproduction after non-mast years or a 39% increase in reproduction after mast years would be required in WNP to compensate for the predicted increase in mast frequency.
+In Hessen, a 17% increase in reproduction after non-mast years or a 19% increase in reproduction after mast years would be required (Figure 4c), but the available local reproductive estimates may be less robust because these are based on only four breeding seasons (Figure 1).
+In Jura and BNP, where mast years are already occurring almost every second year and where populations are declining (Figure 4c), it would require 12% and 27% increases in Fafter non-mast or 18% and 32% increases in $F{after mast}$ , respectively, to reach stable population trends.
+With the current reproduction, $\lambda$ of the Jura population would reach 1 if the frequency of mast years decreased to 0.3 (one mast every three years), while the population in BNP would continue to decline even if the frequency of mast years decreased to 0.1 (one mast every ten years) (Figure 4c).